dropletzz/24-25_3F/cpp/string/README.md

-Here’s a list of the most commonly used methods of the `std::string` class in C++ along with their purposes:
+Some of the most commonly used methods of the `std::string` class in C++.

 * * *